 When Should I Have My Eyes Examined?

-Any time that you experience a sudden change in your vision, pain, redness, discharge, flashes of light, and/or floaters or spots, you should contact one of our offices immediately and tell the receptionist what you are experiencing so they will prioritize a time for your appointment.
+Any time that you experience a sudden change in your vision, pain, redness, discharge, flashes of light, floaters or spots you should call our office immediately at 201-963-3937 and tell the receptionist what you are experiencing so they prioritize a time for your appointment.

 Eye Exams for Adults & Seniors

 If you are in overall good health, and to the best of your knowledge you have not been diagnosed with any eye health problems or eye diseases, scheduling an eye examination every two years is usually sufficient.
-It is important that if you have any family member who has been told that they have glaucoma, age-related macular degeneration (AMD) or you are diabetic, you will need to be examined at least each year or as directed by your eye doctor or family doctor.
+It is important that, if you have any family member who has been told that they have glaucoma, macular degeneration (AMD) or you are diabetic you will need to be examined at least each year or as directed by your eye doctor or family doctor.
 A number of eye problems and eye conditions become more frequent with age.
-In particular, cataract formation and other age-related macula problems increase in frequency for patients over 55-60 years of age, and even healthy people should consider scheduling a routine eye exam each year if they fall into this age group.
-Anyone over 40 should have an eye exam and glaucoma testing each year, and anyone over 50 with a family history of macular degeneration should also be examined annually.
+In particular, cataract formation and other age related macula problems increase in frequency for patients over 55-60 years of age and even healthy people should consider scheduling a routine eye exam each year if they fall into this age group.
+Anyone over 40 should have an eye exam and glaucoma testing each year and anyone over 50 with a family history of macular degeneration should also be examined annually.